Bartender Song (Sittin' at a Bar): 2008 Re-recording

 Rehab re-recorded the song, now titled Bartender Song (Sittin' at a Bar) for the Universal Records re-release of their independent 2005 album Graffiti the World.
-The song was released as a single in May 2008, charting at #64 on the Billboard Hot 100, their most successful release to date.
+The song was released as a single in May 2008, charting at #64 on the Billboard Hot 100, making it their most successful release to date.
 The music video for the single featured Danny Trejo as the bartender and has a cameo from Larry Wilcox.
 Without their permission, their old label Epic re-released Southern Discomfort, retitling the album Sittin' at a Bar in order to capitalize on the success of the 2008 single.

 Remix featuring Hank Williams Jr.

 In August 2008, a new radio-friendly remix of the single was released by Universal, featuring Hank Williams Jr. singing the second verse.
 The song peaked at #60 on the country charts.
 The music video takes place primarily in a bar, and depicts the events in the song.
 Hank Williams and his daughter Holly Williams also appear in that version's music video, with Holly playing the role of the bartender.
 The remix was covered by Internet cartoon band Your Favorite Martian on August 29, 2012.